Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 #### Back-End Notes

 - After this initial setup, you can use the appropriate script for your OS to start the database and server
-  - **Windows:** You can use `$ dev-startup-scripts\startBEWin.cmd` to just start the API, or `$ dev-startup-scripts\startQuilDevEnv.cmd` to start the FE and BE at once
+  - **Windows:** You can use `$ npm run be-win` to just start the API, or `$ npm run dev-win` to start the FE and BE at once
-  - **Mac/Unix**: `$ npm run start-be-unix`
+  - **Mac/Unix**: `$ npm run dev-unix`
   - Or just run `$ pg_ctl start` to start the database and `$ py manage.py runserver` to start the server (make sure your virtual environment is active)

 - If you follow the url the server is running on you will get an error until you build the front-end app for production.
 To do that, follow the instructions in front-end and run `npm build`.
-- To access the API navigate to [http://localhost:[server port number]/api/tasks/]() in a browser.
+- To access the API navigate to [http://localhost:[SERVER PORT NUMBER]/api/tasks/]() in a browser.
 It will say the port it's running on in the terminal the sever is running in.
-You may consider install PgAdmin to make working with databases easier.
+You may consider installing PgAdmin to make working with databases using an UI.
 - > **Important:** If you install more Python dependencies during development, please run `pip3 freeze > requirements.txt` and commit any changes to this file to keep dependencies up to date for everyone else

 ### Front-end